 • BEXXAR radioimmunotherapy agent

-Although most veteran insulin users are aware that heat exposure can effect the stability and potency of insulin, there are circumstances when you may not even be aware that your insulin has been exposed to excessive heat.
-Additionally, it is important to remember that heat-exposed insulin may not look any different.
-So, if you are experiencing unexpected high glucose levels, it is important to consider excessive heat as a contributing factor.
+Although most long-term insulin users are aware that heat exposure can effect the stability and potency of insulin, there are circumstances when you may not even be aware that your insulin has been exposed to excessive heat.
+Additionally, it is important to remember that heat-exposed insulin may not look different.
+So, if you are experiencing unexpected high blood sugar levels, it is important to consider excessive heat as a contributing factor.

-Another pump user, according to Diabetes in Control, discovered her heated water-bed as the culprit.
-This patient suddenly started experiencing hypoglycemia in the morning, 30 minutes after rising, but before her morning bolus insulin dose before breakfast.
-Although it was later determined the potency of her insulin was not affected, the heat of the water-bed likely caused an expansion of the tubing causing a bolus of insulin when the tubing cooled.
-This sudden hypoglycemia resolved when the patient switched to a regular mattress.
+According to Diabetes in Control, a woman discovered her heated waterbed affected her insulin pump.
+This woman suddenly started experiencing hypoglycemia in the morning, 30 minutes after rising, but before her morning bolus insulin dose before breakfast.
+Although it was later determined the potency of her insulin was not affected, the heat of the waterbed likely caused an expansion of the tubing causing a bolus of insulin to be administered to her as the tubing cooled.
+This sudden hypoglycemia resolved when the she switched to a regular mattress.